 There are so many different things to do on the island of Kythira that crowds are easy to avoid even during the peak of the tourist season.
 Easily accessible from Athens and with affordable transport, the large, southern Greek island has won the hearts of travelers seeking quiet, relaxing holidays.
-Adventure seekers also love Kythira; they arrive eager to explore the striking beach of Mylopotamos with its surrounding waterfalls, go beach hopping around Avlemonas and Kaladi and swim in the somewhat less accessible western coves.
+Adventure seekers also love Kythira; they arrive eager to explore the striking waterfalls near the village of Mylopotamos, go beach hopping around Avlemonas and Kaladi and swim in the somewhat less accessible western coves.

 The options are endless.
 Visitors can go sightseeing around the castle and capital Chora, before taking in the busy nightlife at the bars lining Kapsali’s seaside pedestrian street, or opt for a more laid back evening with live music and beer at the Kapsali campsite.
 From the traditional summer festivities, the snug village cafés serving local delicacies, the traditional Sunday bazaar held in the village of Potamos as well as all the free camping possibilities in countless hidden coves, Kythira really does have something for everyone.